RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 Klark is a Player. /He likes flowers and HATES the rich./ Every IP, the Player with the fewest Points gains 10 and the Player with the most loses 10.
 Ties are resolved randomly.

+Every player has a Klark Affection (KA) score that starts at 0.
+If you give Points to Klark his affection for you increases.
+1 Point = 1 KA.
+At the end of the game, 1 random Player with the highest KA score marries Klark. <3 Simultaneously, 1 random Player with the lowest KA score becomes Klark's nemesis.

+### 8. TRIP TRAP

+If you document yourself and two or more players taking a walk outside with a picture, all of you earn five points each.
+The picture must be posted in the play chat along with the names of the players who went along on the trip.
+This counts as a play.
+A player can only claim five points per day from this play.